cconsta1/cconsta1.github.io/_pages/cv.md

 * 2016-2017: Postdoctoral Research Associate
   * Yale University, Physics Department
-  * Duties included: Research in low energy nuclear physics and writing code to study the structure of light nuclei
+  * Duties included: Research in low-energy nuclear physics and writing code to study the structure of light nuclei

 * 2015-2016: Graduate Research Assistant
   * University of Notre Dame, Physics Department
-  * Duties included: Research on low energy nuclear physics, writing C++ and python code to perform calculations on the [NERSC](https://www.nersc.gov/) supercomputing machines
+  * Duties included: Research on low-energy nuclear physics, writing C++ and python code to perform calculations on the [NERSC](https://www.nersc.gov/) supercomputing machines

 * 2009-2015: Graduate Teaching Assistant
   * University of Notre Dame, Physics Department
-  * Duties included: Theoretical nuclear physics research and serving as a teaching assistant for numerous undergraduate and graduate level physics classes
+  * Duties included: Theoretical nuclear physics research and serving as a teaching assistant for numerous undergraduate and graduate-level physics classes